Skip to content

 • One small but brave little apple that had written in my handlebar pack since Saturday, finally getting its chance to make its contribution to my Kansas ride on day three.
 Good apple!

 • Three seasoned turkey sticks, from Walmart.
 Alarmingly, the package said refrigerate after opening.
 I opened them Saturday.
-No effects yet!
+No ill effects yet!

 • One slice of Casey’s breakfast bacon pizza.

-• One Casey’s cherry pie (I think they acquired the recipe for Old Home pies, which were the standard snack of my long ago youth).
+• One Casey’s cherry pie (I think they acquired the recipe for Old Home pies, which were the standard snack of my long-ago youth).

 • One and a half quarts of water loaded with two Nuun electrolyte tablets.